Last updated 1 July 2021

 Flights between John F. Kennedy International Airport in New York and Guarulhos International Airport in São Paulo will operate four times weekly.
 Delta is now operating to 36 destinations in Latin America and the Caribbean.

 Delta’s return to transatlantic travel is illustrated below:

 The airline will serve weekly flights from Atlanta to Seoul-Incheon, joining the existing service from Detroit and Seattle.
 Delta will also continue to operate service to Tokyo-Haneda from Detroit and Seattle.

 Delta will also operate service to Shanghai (via Seoul – Incheon) from both Detroit and Seattle.
 Service from each city will operate two weekly flights.

-Delta is making commitment to the new standards of cleanliness onboard.
+Delta is making a commitment to the new standards of cleanliness onboard.
 Several special measures have been taken to uphold this, for example, expanding electrostatic sanitizing to all aircraft and extensive pre-flight disinfection to all high-touch areas.
 The airline also now requires passengers to wear mask at all time, following its new rule regulating mask wear among employees.

 Etihad has adopted additional cleaning measures on ground and onboard.
-All planes are disinfected upon arrival, and all utensils and surfaces are sterilised.
+All planes are disinfected upon arrival, and all utensils and surfaces are sterilized.
 The airplanes are also fitted with High-Efficiency Particle Filters (HEPA), which eliminates more than 99.8% of all airborne microbes, including dust, germs and pathogens.

 Lufthansa claims that the air onboard is cleaner than outside on the ground, thanks to its hospital-grade filters.
-Along with stringent cleaning regiment, the airline also requires passengers to wear mask throughout their flight.
+Along with stringent cleaning regiment, the airline also requires passengers to wear masks throughout their flight.